 XT.com Withdrawal fees

-XT.com charges a withdrawal fee amounting to 0.001 BTC when you withdraw BTC.
-This fee is in line with, or actually slightly above, the industry average.
-Global industry average BTC-withdrawal fee is according to our own study 0.000812 BTC per BTC-withdrawal.
+XT.com charges a withdrawal fee amounting to 0.0006 BTC when you withdraw BTC.
+This fee is slightly above the industry average, as the industry average according to the only empirical study performed on the subject that we know of, this one, is 0.00057 BTC per BTC-withdrawal.

 XT.com offers both wire transfer and - as of 19 December 2020 - also credit and debit card deposits (through a cooperation with Banxa, a well-known financial institution).
 At present, XT.com has opened 13 fiat currency channels to support global users to buy digital assets.
 Users can buy 6 mainstream digital currencies including BTC, ETH, LINK, LTC, XRP and USDT on the page of Credit/ Debit Card.